reevafaisal/weather_predictions/README.md

 The correlation analysis provides insights into the relationships between meteorological variables and different air quality indicators.

 <div style="margin-bottom: 5px;">
-  <iframe src="assets/heat.html" width="800" height="600px" frameborder="0" scrolling="yes" style="transform: translateX(-50px);margin-bottom: 5px;"></iframe>
+  <iframe src="assets/heat1.html" width="600" height="400px" frameborder="0" scrolling="yes" style="transform: translateX(-50px);margin-bottom: 5px;"></iframe>
 </div>

 1. **Temperature:**
-    - Low correlation with Nitrogen Oxides (NO₂) suggesting that temperature variations do not significantly impact the concentration of these pollutants.
+    - Low correlation with Nitrogen dioxides (NO₂) suggesting that temperature variations do not significantly impact the concentration of these pollutants.
     - Aligns with the nature of NO₂ emissions, which are more closely tied to combustion processes rather than atmospheric thermal effects.
     - High correlation with PM₁₀ indicating that temperature plays a significant role in the dispersion or formation of particulate pollutants, possibly through thermal inversion layers or increased secondary aerosol formation.